dradebayotech/eda5-USA-leading-causes-of-death/README.md

 ## 📂 Dataset Access & Sources
 Primary data sources and references used in this analysis (add or replace with the exact source links you used in the notebook):
-- NCHS / CDC — Leading Causes of Death datasets (publicly available via CDC WONDER or NCHS data portals)
+- NCHS — Leading Causes of Death datasets (publicly available via  [DATA.GOV](https://catalog.data.gov/dataset/nchs-leading-causes-of-death-united-states))
-- [DATA.GOV](https://catalog.data.gov/dataset/nchs-leading-causes-of-death-united-states) (for cause-specific and demographic mortality data)
-- (If applicable) Kaggle or other aggregated CSVs used for prototyping

 ---